I saw this tweet today…

 I'm not saying you have to pay for everything.
 Be generous with what you have.
 If you know a lot about a topic, be generous with it.

-Now I’m not saying you have to give away all your services.
+Now I'm not saying you have to give away all your services for free.
 I pay my friends when I hire them for work.
 But being known as someone who is generous will help you far more than being known as a stingy expert.

 3. Be fantastic at follow-ups

-One of the things I see all the time is people who reach out to me with an ask.
-They’re part of my network and they want something from me.
-But hey, I get 200 emails a day (at least) and that can mean that by evening I may have forgotten the good intentions I had that morning.
+I bet, like me, you get a lot of email.
+And in those emails, you get a lot of “asks.”
+But hey, I get hundreds of emails a day and that can mean that by evening I may have forgotten the good intentions I had that morning.

 Become a wizard at knowing when, and how much, to follow up.
 Too much and you'll become annoying.
 But too little and opportunities will be missed.